musshorn/Dota-2-Building-Helper/README.md

 	- Should work in multiplayer, untested
 	- Multiple builders building multiple buildings at the same time

+Update 22/4:
+* Bugfix edition
+  - Flash now "snaps to grid", Only problem is that it's not the dota gridnav grid and I'm not sure if it even can be
+  - Fixed flash square scaling and adjusted magic numbers to make it feel more real
+  - Fixed odd sized buildings not snapping correctly
+  - Fixed building scaling being off in some cases
+  - Fixed ghost particles not being removed correctly in some cases

 * Known broken/buggy things:
-  - Flash green square still looks weird, too big on cliffs too.
-  - If you click fast some mouse clicks arn't registered?
-Debug flashutil/code and see if it's throwing them away
   - Gridnav is ok for 2x2 units, looks weird on bigger

 Notes: